Attendance and Absence

-Punctuality and regular attendance are vital if children are to learn well and make friends.
-Children who miss days, or the beginning of the day through lateness become confused and are disadvantaged.
-If children are absent for a valid reason such as illness this will be authorised as long as parents send a note or telephone the school to explain why.
-We ask parents to please let us know if their child has an infectious disease such as German measles or also if they have head lice.
-Children who have been sick or had diarrhoea need to be kept off school for 48 hours after the last occurrence.
+Punctuality and regular attendance are vital if children are to make friends, be successful learners and steady good progress.
+Children who miss days, or the beginning of the day, through lateness, become confused and are disadvantaged.
+If children are absent for a valid reason such as illness, this will be authorised as long as parents send a note, telephone the school to explain why and provide evidence from a medical professional.
+Children who have been sick or had diarrhoea, need to be kept off school for 48 hours after the last occurrence.
 Routine medical and dental appointments should be made outside of school time.

 Term time holidays will not be authorised and may result in a fine.
-If there is an urgent need for a child to be taken out of school during term time parents are required to fill in an absence request form in advance.
-The Head Teacher will usually speak to them about it before making the decision as to whether the request will be authorised or not.
+If there is an urgent need for a child to be taken out of school during term time, parents are required to fill in an absence request form in advance.
+The Headteacher will usually request to meet with the parents before making the decision as to whether the request will be authorised or not.
 Authorisation is rare and only agreed under exceptional circumstances.

 What happens if a child has an accident or becomes ill in school?

-Our school Welfare Assistants play an important part in caring for the well being of the children.
+Our school welfare assistant and teaching assistants play an important part in caring for the well-being of the children.
 They are qualified to administer first aid if a child has a minor accident or becomes ill.
 Class teachers will let parents/carers know at the end of the day informing them of the injury/illness and the treatment given.
-If a child needs to go home or receive further medical treatment parents will be contacted immediately.
+If a child needs to go home or receive further medical treatment, parents will be contacted immediately.
 It is therefore vitally important that we have up to date contact information and that parents let us know of any changes.
 If we are unable to contact parents and we feel it is necessary for a child to go to hospital they will be accompanied by a member of staff.